Advanced Tutorial

 A surface has already been separated, and it should be shown in orange.
 Try flattening the surface using default parameters (projecting on a plane) by pressing Extract Surface

-file into a .mrc
+file can also be converted into a .mrc

 Mpicker_convert_mrc.py --npz emd10409_isonet/surface_1_emd10409_isonet/surface_1_surf.mrc.npz --out surface_1.mrc